Pendle College, Lancaster: Accommodation

 With standard, en-suite and studio accommodation Pendle College has a wide choice of accommodation options.
 The college moved to its current location at the far south end of campus in 1994; Grizedale College had already incorporated the original Pendle buildings in 1993.
 When the university had floated proposals to build new college accommodation at what was then the southern end of campus, it was agnostic as to whether Grizedale or Pendle should take ownership of the new residences.
 The colleges' Senior Common Rooms were similarly unable to determine their position so the matter was decided through a drinking game conducted between students from both colleges.
 Grizedale won and elected to retain their existing college buildings and take over the existing Pendle buildings; Pendle would move to the new accommodation.
 The buildings completed in 1994 surround the college quadrangle and house 402 standard residence rooms.

 Rooms situated in South West campus are subject to higher rents and have ensuite facilities.
 With its own quadrangle, Pendle standard rooms occupy nine blocks of the Alexandra Park complex.
 Ensuite rooms are available in blocks 24-28: Winewall; Higherford; Fence, Crowtrees and Brierfield.
 Self-contained studio accommodation is in block 29 - Barnoldswick.

-Pendle Rooms includes the bar, a meeting rooms called The Errington Room after a previous Principal, and JCR lounge called 'The Harpley Lounge' - named after the long serving College Manager Jill Harpley.
-The building features a balcony overlooking the quad.
-Pendle Rooms is one of the larger bars on campus and has the best acoustics of all the bars on campus.
+Pendle Rooms includes the college kitchen, a meeting rooms called The Errington Room after a previous Principal, and JCR lounge called 'The Harpley Lounge' - named after the long serving College Manager Jill Harpley.
+The building features a balcony overlooking the quad. and has the best acoustics of all the bars on campus.
 Pendle College also houses a launderette, computer lab, secure bike sheds, college offices and the Porters' Lodge.
 The residential blocks in Pendle are numbered, starting with the bar.
 The two-storey bar is called the Merriman Block and is named after former college vice-principal and history lecturer Marcus Merriman.